The Swan Archives

 Here's what an actual 35mm Phantom trailer looks like.

-Along with the anachronistic Wolfman, a fundamental problem in marketing to the rock audience was that Phantom was skewering precisely what that audience took most seriously in their lives: their music, and the musicians they had affirmed as heroes.
-The film was, in essence, telling its intended audience that they were a bunch of idiots for buying into the market-driven personas of the Mick Jaggers, David Bowies, and Alice Coopers of the world.
-(The Swan Archives' extremely nonscientific polling of today's Phantom fans reveals that, of those who remember loving the film when it was first released, the overwhelming majority were between 11 and 13 years old at the time...a bit younger than the audience for which Fox was aiming, and perhaps less inclined than their older siblings to take offense at Phantom's swipes at rock culture).
+Along with the anachronistic Wolfman, a fundamental problem in marketing to "the rock audience" was that Phantom was skewering precisely what that audience took most seriously: their music, and the musicians they had affirmed as heroes.
+The film was, in essence, telling Fox's presumed audience that they were idiots for being fooled by the market-driven personas of the Mick Jaggers, David Bowies, and Alice Coopers of the world.
+Indeed, of those who seem to remember Phantom most fondly from their youth today, the overwhelming majority were between 11 and 13 years old in 1974...a bit younger than the audience for which Fox was aiming, and perhaps less inclined than their older siblings to take offense at Phantom's swipes at the lemming fest that rock culture had become.

 The unintended effect of the campaign was to position the film as one put out by geezers to make fun of the tastes of youth.
-The film also was not helped by some of the poor reviews.
+The film also was not helped by some of the poor reviews (though, as discussed more thoroughly below, a lot of the reviews - and particularly the more important ones - were pretty good).

 The ticket sales tell the story.
 As shown in this ad in the Western Edition of Boxoffice from November 18, 1974, Phantom sold more tickets in Los Angeles in its second weekend than it had in the first...which suggests that the marketing campaign failed to generate much excitement or anticipation, and that, to the extent the film had any success at all, it was due to word of mouth.